 Announcing Substance Use Disorder Health Home Hub Request for Applications

-The Wisconsin Department of Health Services (DHS) is seeking applications for the collaborative planning and development of Health Homes for Substance Use Disorder (SUD) Treatment with a hub and spoke model.
-Applicants that will serve as a Health Home hub and function as a center for excellence in community-based SUD treatment are encouraged to apply.
+The Wisconsin Department of Health Services (DHS) has closed its application process for the collaborative planning and development of Health Homes for Substance Use Disorder (SUD) Treatment with a hub and spoke model.
+Applicants chosen for the pilot will be announced in Fall 2020.

 Health Home hubs will work with people who present with high intensity treatment needs and be able to provide all six of the required core services identified below.
 Hubs will work with spokes to provide lower intensity treatment needs and build capacity at the spoke level.
 People enrolled may move from hubs to spokes or from spokes to hubs as their person-centered treatment needs change.

 The health home hub and spoke model will promote seamless transitions of care from hospitals, emergency rooms, county crisis and other human service programs, jails or correctional facilities, or other sites where treatment might be initiated to specialized Health Homes.
 The Health Homes will offer evidence-based treatment and promote the continuity of care to meet the needs of people with severe or complex SUDs and other co-occurring conditions.
 This will occur by ensuring timely and proper follow-up services to ease the transition to long-term recovery services and supports.

 The target population will include Medicaid-eligible youth and adults who have severe SUDs and are experiencing or are at a high risk for chronic physical and mental health conditions.

 Introduction to “Hub and Spoke” Health Home Pilot Stakeholder Concept Development Meeting Held June 10, 2020